SVCE-ACM/A-December-of-Algorithms-2020/README.md

   ```

   #### Explanation
-  - The expiry dates of each ice cream is:
   ```c
     Expiry Date of Ice cream 1 = [10, 01, 2020] + 20 days = [30, 01, 2020]
     Expiry Date of Ice cream 2 = [13, 01, 2020] + 13 days = [26, 01, 2020]